alirezagharahi/d_SBRS/README.md

 This page contains support material for the paper: A Gharahighehi and C Vens.
 “Diversification in Session-based News Recommender Systems”, under review in Personal and Ubiquitous Computing.

 This research is built on implementation by [Malte Ludewig and Dietmar Jannach](https://rn5l.github.io/session-rec/index.html) [1].
-In this paper We make rule-based and neighborhood based session-based recommenders, diversity-aware using news article embeddings.
+In this paper we make rule-based and neighborhood based session-based recommenders, diversity-aware using news article embeddings.

 Four datasets are used in this study: